 Last month’s recipe was a big hit, and several of you have sent me your photos of egg coffee based on my Vietnamese egg coffee directions.
 Keep them coming!
-In line with recent travels, this month’s recipe is for banh khot, a mini-sized rice cake that is fried and served with fresh mustard leaves and herbs, as well as sweetened fish sauce for dipping.
+In line with recent travels, this month I decided to share a banh khot recipe.
+Banh khot are mini-sized rice cakes that are fried and served with fresh mustard leaves and herbs, as well as sweetened fish sauce for dipping.
 It’s not a dish I had heard of prior to visiting Vietnam, having instead gotten to know its larger sister, banh xeo (“xeo” meaning sizzling, accurate for how it is cooked).
 Both banh khot and banh xeo are eaten using a similar technique of wrapping the pancakes in greens before eating.
 There is something truly satisfying about a DIY food package such as this one.

 The technique is simple: you take a piece of banh khot and put it on a bed of lettuce or mustard leaves and herbs, add some pickled carrot and radish slices, and then roll it all up and dip into some sweetened fish sauce.
 Kids love it as there is a method to their meal, and it is enjoyable for everyone to build the roll that makes them happy.
 For me, this means a liberal inclusion of the perilla herb.